biorehab/informatics_club/src/posts/2025-03-31-intro-to-bayesian-networks.md

 With that brief background on Baye's theorem we now head towards the main topic of this post.

 Let's assume that we are dealing with $n$ random variables $X_1, X_2, \ldots, X_n$ for the problem of interest.
 Given that the problem is stochastic in nature, the best piece of information we can have about the problem is the joint probability distribution of these random variables, i.e. $p\left( X_1, X_2, \cdots X_n\right)$.
 All other information that can be known about this problem can be derived from the joint probability distribution.
-If want to use a computer to compute the infomration of interest, we first need to be able to represent and store the joint probability distribution.
+If want to use a computer to compute the information of interest, we first need to be able to represent and store the joint probability distribution.
 That is the first issue we need to confront -  the representation of this joint probability distribution in a computer.
-Let's answers the following question to understand this issue:
+Let's answer the following question to understand this issue:

 <div class="question-box">
 <ul class="question">
-  <li>How many parameters (or numbers) do you need to represent a discrete proability distribution of a random variable $X$ that takes on $k$ possible discrete values $x_1, x_2, x_3 \ldots x_k$?</li>
+  <li>How many parameters (or numbers) do you need to represent a discrete probability distribution of a random variable $X$ that takes on $k$ possible discrete values $x_1, x_2, x_3 \ldots x_k$?</li>
 </ul>
 </div>